-No matter the circumstances of the accident or their resulting injuries’ degrees of severity, most accident survivors have one pressing question: are they entitled to financial compensation?
+No matter the circumstances of the accident or the resulting injuries’ degrees of severity, most accident survivors have one pressing question: are they entitled to financial compensation?

 The answer to that question depends on a number of factors.
 During a free initial consultation, our personal injury lawyers serving Guelph will be able to review the details of your case and provide you with personalized, case-specific, legal advice about options that might be open to you.
 To take advantage of a free initial consultation and learn how our personal injury lawyers serving Guelph may be able to provide you with assistance, call 1-800-JUSTICE today.

-In most cases, an injured accident survivor’s eligibility to pursue a claim for damages rests in the other party’s negligence.
+Injured accident survivors may be eligibile to pursue a claim for damages if another party’s negligence was responsible for their injuries.
 If it can be proven that were it not for the at-fault party’s wrongful behaviour you would not have sustained compensable injuries, our Guelph personal injury lawyers may be able to help you recover financial compensation for injury-related costs you have incurred.
 Oftentimes, these costs include:

 - Medical expenses